 Indeed, we obtain a family of inequalities ($I_m$) indexed by $m\in \mathbb N$, which involves up to the $m$-th derivative.
-There are two remarkable properties of these inequalities: 1. $I_m$ gives a lower bound of the isoperimetric deficit when $m$ is odd and an upper bound when $m$ is even.
-2. Moreover, $I_{m+1}$ measures the stability of $I_m$ in the sense that it gives an upper bound to the deficit of $I_m$.
+The inequality $I_m$ in a sense measures the regularity of the $k$-gon up to the $m$-th order.
+There are two remarkable properties of these inequalities: 1) when $m$ is odd, it provides a lower bound for the isoperimetric deficit, and when $m$ is even, it provides an upper bound; 2) the inequality $I_{m+1}$ measures the stability of $I_m$ by giving an upper bound on its deficit.

 Our approach also has the advantage that all the constants that appear are explicit and sharp.
-See e.g. \cite{indrei2016sharp}, \cite{indrei2015stability} for another approach based on the spectral theory for circulant matrices, with an implicit constant.
+See e.g. \cite{indrei2016sharp}, \cite{indrei2015stability} for another approach based on the spectral theory for circulant matrices, with a constant which is less explicit.

-For example, when $m=1$, the inequality $I_1$ (Theorem \ref{thm chakerian 2}) is the discrete version of Chakerian's sharpened isoperimetric inequality:
+We present here the simplified versions of the general inequality $I_m$ stated in Theorem \ref{thm discrete higher} for $m=1$ and $m=2$.
+When $m=1$, the inequality $I_1$ (Theorem \ref{thm chakerian 2}) is the discrete version of Chakerian's sharpened isoperimetric inequality \cite{Chakerian1978}:

 The equality holds if and only if $P$ is a positively oriented regular $k$-gon.
 Here $S(P)$ is the sum of the squares of the side lengths of the $k$-sided polygon $P$ and $F(P)$ is the algebraic area enclosed by $P$.
 The vector $z$ denotes the position of the vertices and $\boldsymbol t$ denotes the ``tangent'' vectors at the vertices.